hmshreyas7/dish-wish/README.md

 # Dish Wish

 Dish Wish is an Android app that allows users to maintain two types of wish lists: "To Cook" and "To Eat".
-These are presented as two separate tabs when the user opens the app and includes the option to add more items to either list.
+These are presented as two separate tabs when the user opens the app.
+The user can then add more items or update existing ones.

 ## Project Structure

 This project is organized just like any other Android project built using Android Studio.
 The key files of interest can be found in `\app`.
 Within that, the two most important ones are `..\java` and `..\res`.

+### ..\java

-More specifically, `..\java` contains classes for:
+This directory contains classes for:

 1. Adding a dish
 2. Displaying the "To Cook" list items